 Here we have provided comprehensive lists of commonly asked questions regarding our scientific cameras.
 This information is designed to support your inquiries, but if you don’t find the answers you are looking for we encourage you to contact us for further assistance.

-Please use the sort buttons in the left navigation to navigate between questions and answers that are specific to Fluidics, Optical Filters, Microfluidics, our Webstore and Engineering Partnership.
+Please use the sort buttons in the left navigation to navigate between questions and answers that are specific to Optical Imaging Systems, Optical Filters, Fluidics, Microfluidics, our Webstore and Engineering Partnership.

 Lower noise and improved cosmetics.
 CCDs create charge from incoming light but also from thermal energy.
 For very short exposures with plenty of light (bright field microscopy), you don’t notice the thermal part of the image.
 But for low light applications like fluorescence, you want to minimize thermally generated charge to get a better signal-to-noise ratio in the light-generated charge.
 Cooling also minimizes dark current from hot pixels.